 Find Someone to Laugh With

 What’s the key to laughing more?
-One researcher discovered an important takeaway: people = laughter.
+One research study scientifically demonstrated an important observation: people = laughter.
 Laughter is 30 times more frequent in social situations than during alone time.
 People in the company of others who are laughing are more likely to laugh as well.
-Schedule time with family and friends if you need a mood.
+Schedule time with family and friends if you need a mood booster.

 Make Your Own Sunlight